fushnisoft/ClarionClasses/README.md

 NAME 'CONSOLETEST' CUI
 ```

-Then you can use it somethign like this:
+Then you can use it something like this:

 ```
   PROGRAM